Æthelweard (son of Alfred): Estates and activity

 Since the (late) 890s, Æthelweard attested several of his brother's charters.

+Death

 According to John of Worcester, he died on 16 October 922 and his body received burial at Winchester, where he was soon joined by his brother Edward (d.
 924).
 William of Malmesbury confirms the place of burial, but places his death four years before Edward's.
 It may have been Æthelweard whose name was entered into the New Minster Liber Vitae, fol.
 9v., with the designation clito "ætheling", but if so, he seems to be mistaken for a son of Edward.

+Descendants

-William tells that Æthelweard had two sons, Æthelwine and Ælfwine, who died fighting in the Battle of Brunanburh and who were buried at Malmesbury, at the behest of their cousin King Athelstan, who was buried there himself only two years later.
+William tells that Æthelweard had two sons, Æthelwine and Ælfwine, who died fighting in the Battle of Brunanburh in 937, and who were buried in Malmesbury Abbey, at the behest of their cousin King Æthelstan, who was buried there himself only two years later.
 The connection with this house is prominent in a series of three spurious charters from the Malmesbury archive, in which Athelstan is made to endow the abbey in memory of his "cousins" (patruelia) Æthelweard, Ælfwine and Æthelwine.
 If Ælfwine and Æthelwine died childless, their deaths would have brought an end to Æthelweard's direct descent.